intel-secl/utils/tools/ansible-role/README.md

 > **Note:** In addition to this `isecl-k8s-extensions` need to be installed on Kubernetes control-plane.
     Please refer product guide for supported versions of orchestrator and setup details for installing `isecl-k8s-extensions`<br>

-**SGX Orchestration Openstack**
-1. Certificate Management Service
-2. Bootstrap Database (scripts)
-3. Authentication & Authorization Service
-4. SGX Caching Service
-5. SGX Host Verification Service
-6. SKC Integration Hub
-7. SGX Quote Verfication Service
-8. Key Broker Service
-9. SGX Agent
-10. SKC Library
-> **Note**: `SGX Orchestration openstack` requires `openstack` orchestrator
-    In addition to this, it also requires the installation of `integration-hub` to talk to the orchestrator.
-    The playbook will place the `integration-hub` installer and configure the env except for `openstack`  configuration in the `ihub.env`.
-    Once `openstack`  is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.

-**SGX Attestation Openstack**
-1. Certificate Management Service
-2. Bootstrap Database (scripts)
-3. Authentication & Authorization Service
-4. SGX Caching Service
-5. SGX Host Verification Service
-6. SKC Integration Hub
-7. SGX Quote Verfication Service
-8. SGX Agent
-9. SGX Dependencies
-> **Note**: For`SGX Attestation Openstack` orchestration is optional.
-It requires `openstack` orchestrator.
-    In addition to this, it also requires the installation of `integration-hub` to talk to the orchestrator.
-    The playbook will place the `integration-hub` installer and configure the env except for `openstack` configuration in the `ihub.env`.
-    Once `openstack` is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.

 **SKC No Orchestration**
 1. Certificate Management Service